Quantum state reduction of general initial states through spontaneous unitarity violation: Discussions and Conclusions

 The final generalization we introduced removes the arbitrary hierarchy and replaces it with a natural ordering of the pointer states interpreted as symmetry-breaking states with a macroscopic order parameter.
 This way, only $\log_2(N)$ random variables are required to model the dynamical quantum state reduction of an initial superposition over $N$ pointer states.
 Moreover, the final generator for time evolution in the model has a natural continuum limit, which can be interpreted in terms of a random field in real space and an expectation value resembling a real-space propagator.

-The final model for the state reduction dynamics meets all requirements for a model of quantum measurement: its origin in a theory for spontaneous unitarity violation implies that it has no effect on the microscopic scale of elementary particles, even though it dominates the behavior of macroscopic, everyday objects and causes them to collapse instantaneously in the thermodynamic limit.
+The final model for the state reduction dynamics meets all requirements for a model of quantum measurement: its origin in a theory for spontaneous unitarity violation implies that it has negligible effect on the microscopic scale of elementary particles, even though it dominates the behavior of macroscopic, everyday objects and causes them to collapse almost instantaneously.
 The final states in that collapse process are the symmetry-breaking pointer states that we associate with real-world measurement machines, and after one of them has been selected in the stochastic measurement dynamics, it remains stable.
 Finally, the probability of finding any particular final state is given by Born's rule, which emerges spontaneously without being used, assumed, or imposed in the definition of the stochastic field.
+The obtained dynamics does not contradict the experimental observation of Bell inequality violations, as the stochastic noise term acts non-locally on the quantum dynamics.
+That is, the described dynamics is of the total, extended and entangled quantum state as a whole, and does not employ any of the local hidden variables that are ruled out by Bell tests.